tyler-evocalize/slate/source/includes/_user_and_group_management_api.md

 ```

 Endpoint that allows you to pass a JSON Array of User Request objects for creation or updating.
 Batches are limited to 1000 items at a time.
 The creation option is asynchronous - rather than returning the newly created items, you will receive a `report_id` which can be used to track status of the requests as they are processed in our system.
 Reports are stored for 30 days.

+The JSON objects passed in the array are the same as the ones listed in Create Or Update User.

 ### HTTP Request
 ```POST management/v1/users/```